boojack/tiny-undo/README.md

 ## More Advanced Examples

-- **Historical undo/redo editor in React**
+- **An undo/redo editor with persistent history in React**

   Please imagine that you can undo/redo with the historical data **even if the browser has refreshed or restarted**, and just need to save the tinyUndo data in the localstorage that can be done.

   **[👀 Preview](https://memos.justsven.top)** / [⌨️ Source code](https://github.com/boojack/insmemo-web/commit/82d6a8bb880fd9f0e333c871f8c63ac6b19eff7b)

-- **An undo/redo state visualization editor in Vue**
+- **An undo/redo state visual editor in Vue**

-  Just a simple example in vue to show how tiny-undo works.
+  Just a simple example which made with Vue.js to show how tiny-undo works.

   **[👀 Preview](https://boojack.github.io/tiny-undo-editor/)** / [⌨️ Source code](https://github.com/boojack/tiny-undo-editor)